raviten/documentation/integrating-ios-sdk.rst

      pod 'quantumgraph'

 #.
 Run ``pod install`` in Xcode project directory.
 Cocoapods will downloads and install the quantumgraph iOS-SDK library and create a new Xcode workspace.
-From now on use should use this workspace.
+From now on you should use this workspace.

 Manual installation
 ###################